AdmiralXy/42ft_printf/README.md

 External functions: malloc, free, write, va_start, va_arg, va_copy, va_end.

-All functions are created in accordance with [Norm](https://github.com/42School/norminette) - the bunch of rules how code should be formatted.

 * The prototype of ft_printf:
   * `int ft_printf(const char *, ...)`
 * It isn't do the buffer management like the real printf.